-We invest in companies that will shape the future.
+We invest in companies that are shaping the future.

-We invest in companies that will shape the future of how we do business, how we take care of one another and how we live.
-From healthcare and financial services to infrastructure and communications we back entrepreneurs who understand the transformational power of technology.
+We invest in companies that are shaping the future of how we do business, how we take care of one another and how we live.
+From healthcare and financial services to infrastructure and communications, we back entrepreneurs who understand the transformational power of technology.

 A platform to print human tissue

 Aspect Biosystems occupies a unique place in the biotech market, having developed a platform for in-house innovation and licensed research partnerships with academia and industry.
 The promise of this technology – and its platform model – could reshape the business of tissue therapeutics.

 Current tissues under development in Aspect’s bio engineering pipeline include personalized liver tissue as well as a pancreatic tissue for type 1 diabetes.
 Aspect’s proprietary bioprinting platform is behind over 20 collaboration projects with leading pharma, biotech and research centres around the world.
 In 2019 Aspect announced deals with GSK, Merck and JSR.

 Tamer Mohamed, Sam Wadsworth, Simon Beyer

 From food distribution to healthcare to e-commerce, the global supply chain is facing unprecedented pressure to deliver orders quickly, reliably and efficiently, while keeping workers safe.
 Automation is the key to meeting those challenges.

 While repetitive and predictable tasks like the movement of goods have successfully been automated, complex and unpredictable tasks that require hands, such as picking, placing and unloading, have not.
 Traditional automation can’t handle the constant change and infinite variability of these tasks.
 Automating them requires advanced AI that can understand, learn and adapt.